pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 **What requires human judgment:** Deciding which tests are worth maintaining, verifying that AI-generated tests actually test requirements (not just implementation), reviewing test coverage meaningfully (100% line coverage ≠ correct behaviour).

-The QA persona's suite from Phase 2 already ran the Red phase — every test failed before the Architect persona wrote a line, exactly as Module 1's Red-Green-Refactor loop requires.
+The QA persona's suite from Phase 2 already ran the Red phase — every test failed before the Architect persona wrote a line, exactly as [Agentic TDD](/posts/agentic-tdd-zero-code/)'s Red-Green-Refactor loop requires.
 This phase is what comes after Green: finding what the suite still doesn't cover.

 ```
 COVERAGE REVIEW PROMPT (plain text — paste directly)